 Engage children in the lives of others through captivating events and compelling narrative threads.

-Attendees will submit a picture book biography, the first chapter of a longer biography (2,000 words max), or a book proposal.
+Attendees will submit a non-fiction picture book, the first chapter of a longer work of narrative nonfiction (2,000 words max), or a book proposal.
 (Note: Book proposals must include sample writing.)